prashant1507/Appium-Automation-Framework/ReadMe.md

 -   `apppackage` app package name.
 -	`appactivity` app activity name.
 -	`appname` app name.
--	`runmode` decides whether to run test cases on local, grid (/ docker-grid), zalenium or selenoid.
+-	`runmode` decides whether to run test cases on existing appium server, local, grid (/ docker-grid).
 Accepts yes or no.
      -  if `runmode` is yes then user has to provide the remote url in `remoteurl`.
+     -  if `runmode` is local then provide `ip, appiumJS, node executable`.
 -   `useelk` yes if elk is deployed
     -   `elksuiteurl` if yes provide the url for kibana
 -   To delete old report data: